-The 2019 Martz Winter Symposium, hosted by the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment (GWC) at the University of Colorado Law School, will examine the changing landscape of public lands at a two-day symposium Feb.
+The 2019 Martz Winter Symposium, hosted by the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment (GWC) at the University of Colorado Law School, examined the changing landscape of public lands at a two-day symposium Feb.
 28 and March 1.

-Dan Gibbs, executive director of the Colorado Department of Natural Resources (DNR), will kick off the conference Feb.
+Dan Gibbs, executive director of the Colorado Department of Natural Resources (DNR), kicked off the conference Feb.
 28 at 5:30 p.m. in Wittemyer Courtroom with a discussion about DNR’s priorities under the Polis administration.
-Moderated by Alice Madden (’89), executive director of the GWC, the conversation will include Gibbs’ thoughts around the future of oil and gas regulation and western water issues.
-The talk is free and open to the public, but registration is requested.
+Moderated by Alice Madden (’89), executive director of the GWC, the conversation included Gibbs’ thoughts around the future of oil and gas regulation and western water issues.

-The symposium continues March 1 with panel discussions and a keynote address by former Secretary of the Interior Sally Jewell, who will speak on "Shaping Public Lands for Future Generations: Respect, Collaboration, Law, Science and the Pursuit of Common Ground" from 12:45 to 1:45 p.m.
+The symposium continued March 1 with panel discussions and a keynote address by former Secretary of the Interior Sally Jewell, who spoke on "Shaping Public Lands for Future Generations: Respect, Collaboration, Law, Science and the Pursuit of Common Ground" from 12:45 to 1:45 p.m.